wacncontent/CustomizeTool/output/articles/batch/batch-hpc-solutions.md

 * **Data access** - Data access techniques commonly available within an enterprise network cluster, such as NFS, may require special configuration in the cloud, or you might need to adopt different data access practices and patterns for the cloud.

-* **Data movement** - For applications that process large amounts of data, strategies are needed to move the data into cloud storage and to compute resources, and you might need to consider high-speed cross-premises networking such as [Azure ExpressRoute](/home/features/expressroute/).
+* **Data movement** - For applications that process large amounts of data, strategies are needed to move the data into cloud storage and to compute resources, and you might need to consider high-speed cross-premises networking <!-- deleted by customization such as [Azure ExpressRoute](/home/features/expressroute/) -->.
 Also consider legal, regulatory, or policy limitations for storing or accessing that data.

 * **Licensing** - Check with the vendor of any commercial application for licensing or other restrictions for running in the cloud.
 Not all vendors offer pay-as-you-go licensing.
 You might need to plan for a licensing server in the cloud for your solution, or a connection to an on-premises license server.